dustinpfister/test_threejs/README.md

 ## 3 - The views folder

-The views folder is where I have all the draft prototypes, final for post source code examples, and additional assets like DAE files and textures.
-This is also where I have the EJS templates that are used to render html when using the sever script to host all of this.
+As I have stated in the opneing of this readme the views folder is where I have all the source code examples for all the blog posts on threejs that I have wrote thus far as well as all the draft demos I have made as well.
+However this is also the public folder where I store all kinds of additional assets that I am using for the various demos.
+This included copies of threejs itself, as well as additional add on files.
+I also have a number of addtional assets in terms of textures, external geometry, and so forth.

 ### 3.1 - The DAE folder